Deneb-Algedi/CCOM3034/README.md

 2. Compiling:
     Compile using Makefile.

-3. Enter keywords or 0 to exit program.
+3. Enter keyword/s to search for or 0 to exit program.